-The glaringly obvious point to make is that if a couple co-habit, but do not marry, then the law that applies to them if they split up will not be divorce law.
+The glaringly obvious point to make is that if a couple co-habit, but do not marry, then the law that applies to them if they separate will not be divorce law.
 Divorce law is concerned with achieving fair outcomes and, in particular, it takes account of the needs of all concerned.
-The law that applies to cohabitees is the law of property or trusts and is based on establishing their strict property rights or establishing what a couple may have agreed; the outcome may be quite different to the one that divorce law would have supplied had they been married.
+The law that applies to cohabitees is the law of property and trusts and is based on establishing their strict property rights or establishing what a couple may have agreed; the outcome may be quite different to the one that divorce law would have supplied had they been married.

 A former co-habitee, for example, has no right to maintenance in their own right and there can be no Pension Sharing Orders .